 Q. Are there any draft maps or anything the District can share about my neighborhood at this time?

-There are no draft maps or any other information pertaining to specific neighborhoods, streets, addresses at this time, as this work and this process has not yet begun.
-The process will begin this fall.
+There are no draft maps or any other information pertaining to specific neighborhoods, streets, addresses at this time, as this work and this process has just begun.
+Public meetings are set for October and the schedule is posted to the right.

 Q. Where is Middle School Five going to be located?